purelb/purelb/content/how_it_works/routers/_index.md

 ### FRR
-Free Range Routing (FRR) is another popular opensource linux routing software alternative.
-Its has a more _tradition_ configuration style so will be more familar for some engineers  and it also has more implemented routing protocols.
-To import routes from a linux interface, a specific protocol is chosen to have the routes distributed and a route map is used to select the interface,  other routing protocols then recieve routes from that protocol.
+Free Range Routing (FRR) is another popular open source linux routing software alternative.
+Its has a more _traditional_ configuration style so will be more familiar for some engineers  and it also has more implemented routing protocols.
+To import routes from a linux interface, a specific protocol is chosen to have the routes distributed and a route map is used to select the interface,  other routing protocols then receive routes from that protocol.
 An example of redistribution into bgp is:

 ```plaintext
 router bgp 65552